Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Results and discussion

-As shown in Figure \ref{fig:figure5} (b), (c), (e), and (h), the energy bands near the Fermi Energy for Ti-, V-, Mn-, and Ni-doped \ch{VI_3} materials are only from one spin channel, indicating full spin polarization.
-Specifically (see Table III), the spin up gap and spin down gap for Ti-doped \ch{VI_3} are 0 and 3.08 eV, respectively.
-Thus, Ti-doped \ch{VI_3} results in half-metallic properties (HMS) with total \ch{E_{gap}} of 0 eV.
-On the other hand, V- and Ni-doped \ch{VI_3} have spin up gaps of 1.04 and 0.11 eV (a narrow gap in one channel) and spin down gaps of 3.63 and 2.17 eV (a wide gap in the other channel), respectively.
-Therefore, V- and Ni-doped \ch{VI_3} possess half-semiconductor properties (HSC) with total \ch{E_{gap}} of 1.04 eV and 0.11 eV, respectively.
-As for the Mn-doped \ch{VI_3} case, the spin up gap and spin down gap are 1.09 and 2.36 eV, respectively.
+Semiconductor spintronic materials with HMS, HSC and BMS properties are shown in Figure \ref{fig:figure5} (b), (c), (e), and (h).
+The energy bands near the Fermi Energy for Ti-, V-, Mn-, and Ni-doped \ch{VI_3} materials are only from one spin channel, indicating full spin polarization.
+Specifically (see Table III), the spin up gap and spin down gap for Ti-doped \ch{VI_3} are 0 eV and 3.08 eV, respectively.
+Thus, Ti-doped \ch{VI_3} results in half-metallic semiconductor properties (HMS) with a total band gap of 0 eV.
+On the other hand, V- and Ni-doped \ch{VI_3} have spin up gaps of 1.04 eV and 0.11 eV (a narrow gap in one channel) and spin down gaps of 3.63 eV and 2.17 eV (a wide gap in the other channel), respectively.
+Therefore, V- and Ni-doped \ch{VI_3} possess half-semiconductor properties (HSC) with a total band gap of 1.04 eV and 0.11 eV, respectively.
+As for the Mn-doped \ch{VI_3} case, the spin up gap and spin down gap are 1.09 eV and 2.36 eV, respectively.
 Furthermore, the VBM and CBM are fully spin polarized in the opposite spin direction.
-Therefore, Mn-doped \ch{VI_3} exhibits an unusual bipolar magnetic semiconductor property (BMS) with a total indirect \ch{E_{gap}} of 0.62 eV.
-The calculated total magnetic moments are 8$\mu_B$, 9$\mu_B$, 11$\mu_B$, and 4$\mu_B$ for Ti-, V-, Mn-, and Ni-doped \ch{VI_3} materials, respectively (see Table III).
-The integer values of the calculated total magnetic moments also prove full spin polarization characteristics \cite{wu2017half}.
+Therefore, Mn-doped \ch{VI_3} exhibits an unusual bipolar magnetic semiconductor property (BMS) with a total indirect band gap of 0.62 eV.